agentsid-scanner

 Quality Assessment

 The project is actively maintained, with its most recent code push occurring today.
-It is properly licensed under the standard MIT license, allowing for widespread use and modification.
-Community trust is currently in its early stages with 14 GitHub stars, which is expected for a recently launched developer tool.
-The documentation is exceptionally clear, providing straightforward quick-start guides and detailing exactly what security categories are evaluated.
+It is backed by the permissive and standard MIT license, making it safe for integration into commercial and personal projects.
+Community trust is currently in its early stages, represented by a modest 20 GitHub stars.
+However, the documentation is exceptionally clear, providing a highly professional README with straightforward quick-start guides and explicit explanations of its scanning capabilities.

 Verdict